zawarzh/zawarzh.github.io/_pages/about.md

 News
 ======
+* March 2024- Accepted the Role of Course Cordinator at <a href="http://spi.nsw.edu.au/">Sydney Polytechnic Institute</a> for the Master in Data Science Program.
 * March 2023- Conferred with the title of Junior Visiting Research Fellow at <a href="https://www.unsw.edu.au/"> University of New South Wales</a>, Sydney.
 * March 2023- Joined <a href="http://spi.nsw.edu.au/">Sydney Polytechnic Institute</a> as Lecturer in Data Sceince.
 * November 2022- Delivered an Invited Technical Talk to IEEE VTS NSW Chapter.